erikssod/CXpipeline/modules/README.md

 **conf.yaml parameters for user to edit:**

 * cell_parameters - A list of the parameters that are extracted from the CIF.
 The default will be fine fine for most experiments, only change if necessary (you must enter the terms exactly as they appear in the CIF)
-* use_cif_headings - Are the headings of your data the same as the CIF parameters?
-If run as a full pipeline, they are and enter 'yes', if you are using external data with different headings, then enter 'no'
+* use_custom_headings - Are the headings of your data different to the CIF parameters?
+If run as a full pipeline, they are and enter 'no', if you are using external data with different headings, then enter 'yes'
 * user_headings_x - If you are using your own headings, type the name of the column which has your temperature data in it
 * user_headings_y - If you are using your own headings, type the name of all columns which have your cell data in it
-* data_file_name - If you are using your own data, you will need to change this to the name of your '.csv' file.
-If you are using the full pipeline, use the default 'CIF_Parameters.csv'
+* data_file_name - Enter the name of your .csv file containing all cell parameters and the temperatures of the VT experiment
-* temps_already_in_cifs - If your temperature values are already in the cif files, set this parameter to 'yes', otherwise, set as 'no' (if being used as a part of the pipeline, the system will automatically set this to 'no')

-**conf.yaml parameters used by the system only:**

-* current_results_path - The path to the current results folder, as it makes a new mini-folder each time the code is run to keep results separate
-* results_path - The path to the overall results folder (where the temperature data is kept)